JuliaControl/RobustAndOptimalControl.jl/docs/src/hinf_DC.md

 \end{Vmatrix}_\infty
 ```

+[^1]: For ill-conditioned MIMO plants, the ``S, KS, T`` weighting may result in controllers that "invert" the plant, which may result in poor robustness.
+For such systems, penalizing ``GS`` and ``T`` may be more appropriate.
+Ref: "Inverting and noninverting H∞ controllers", Urs Christen, Hans Geering.

 where $K$ is the controller and $S$ is the sensitivity function $(1+GK)^{-1}$.
 The transfer functions $W_S$, $W_T$ and $W_U$ are weight functions that emphasize different frequency ranges, for example, if $W_S(i\omega)$ is large for a particular frequency $\omega$, then $S$ is forced to be small at $\omega$ in order for the $H_\infty$ norm to be small.